 Discuss/action plan opening schoolhouse for visitation/fundraising this summer – calendar

 Discuss zoom/in person meetings for school for upcoming year – Virtual meetings allow for easier parent/public attendance.
-By-laws may need to be amended to allow for continued Zoom meetings.
+By-laws may need to be amended to allow for continued Zoom meetings to the extent allowed under the applicable provisions of the North Carolina Non-Profit Corporations Act.

 President’s Report